 - Income from employment or self-employment of your sponsor;

-- If you apply from within the UK, the £18,600 can be made up of the income of both parties.
+- If you apply from within the UK, the £18,600 can consist of the income of both parties.
 In such cases, it should be easier to fulfil the financial requirement.

 - Certain income from sources other than employment, such as rent from the property;